 If you are also excited about this Spring and want even more ideas to try in your classroom join any of our three Fearless Facebook Groups: Facebook in the Kindergarten Fearless Group, First Grade Fearless Group, or Second Grade Fearless Teacher Group.

-In addition, you can follow us on Instagram, TikTok, and Facebook @educationtothecore for continued information and resources as the school year progresses, or listen to our podcast Where the Primary Things Are.
+In addition, you can follow us on Instagram, TikTok, and Facebook @educationtothecore for continued information and resources as the school year progresses.

 At Education to the Core, we exist to help our teachers build a stronger classroom as they connect with our community to find trusted, state-of-the-art resources designed by teachers for teachers.
 We aspire to be the world’s leading & most trusted community for educational resources for teachers.
 We improve the lives of every teacher and learner with the most comprehensive, reliable, and inclusive educational resources.

 If you enjoyed what we have to offer at ETTC, be sure to join our email list, so you won’t miss a beat.
 We are here to help with all your resource needs.
 Become a Premium Member of Education to the Core and receive immediate access to thousands of printable activities.
 For one small monthly or annual fee, everything ETTC can be at your fingertips all of the time.